Alexander-Senko/magic-lookup/README.md

     raise Magic::Lookup::Error.for(object, Scope)
 ```

+> [!NOTE]
-`Magic::Lookup::Error` is never raised internally and is meant to be used in your code that implements the lookup logic.
+> `Magic::Lookup::Error` is never raised internally and is meant to be used in your code that implements the lookup logic.

 ## 🔮 Magic

 ### Inheritance